Windows 95 Easter Egg Song (Clouds.mid)

 This ‘Easter Egg’ was tricky to find (see the instructions below), but once found it opened up a window with all the names of who worked on Windows 95, with my music as the theme.

 The only instructions I was given was that the music should invoke images of ‘clouds’ and feel ‘floating’ and ‘peaceful’ – this is how Windows 95 was going to be marketed.
 Well, and that it had to play well on all sound cards at the time.
 For 99.9% of computers, this meant through the Adlib synthesizer emulation of the Creative Labs Sound Blaster card (or equivalent clone).
 In other words – no sampled instruments, no effects – just simple FM synthesis.
-General MIDI in it’s finest.
+General MIDI at its finest.

 So with that said, I really couldn’t do too much in terms of interesting instrumentation or sounds; and yes…it’s pretty funny to listen to the tune now.
-I’ve rendered it out using a GM sound module – which is better – but still doesn’t come close to the realism you’d expect from most computer music today.
+I’ve rendered it out using a GM sound module (which is better) but still doesn’t come close to the realism you’d expect from most computer music today.

 As an aside, I never did get credit for writing the music (despite the promise), but I’d like to thank Raymond Chen for his entry into his blog at:

-Also, there are plenty of Youtube videos of the Easter Egg, such as these two:
+Also, there are plenty of YouTube videos of the Easter Egg, such as these two:

 These are the original instructions to actually see the Easter Egg in Windows 95.
 Note this doesn’t work in Windows 98 or above, nor under some versions of the Active Desktop under Windows 95.